cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ***Note:*** In this example the Playbook completed successfully.
 In your case it might be still running and not be complete.
 Click the little reload icon on the page to reload the information while the Playbook is executed in the background.

+1. This concludes this part of the lab.

 ## OpenShift example

 Since version 4.6 CloudForms can offer OpenShift application deployments based templates in the Service Catalog.
 To make the necessary steps simple, an administrator can create a Service Dialog from an existing OpenShift template with just a few mouse clicks.